Identify Your Ideal Customer Profile (ICP)

 50% -10% 1:1 At Risk 0

-Once you have analyzed your “best” companies and grouped them by their key characteristics, you are ready to create your ICP.
+Once you've analyzed your best companies and grouped them by their key characteristics, you're ready to create your ICP.

 Back to Top